EHTJulia/EHTImages.jl/README.md

 [![Build Status](https://github.com/EHTJulia/EHTImages.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/EHTJulia/EHTImages.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/EHTJulia/EHTImages.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/EHTJulia/EHTImages.jl)

-This module defines data types and implement basic functions to handle five dimensional astronomical images for radio interferometry.
-The module aims to provide the following features meeting the needs for multi-dimensional imaging in particular for Very Long Baseline Inferferometry (e.g. Event Horizon Telescope) and millimeter interferometry (e.g. ALMA).
+This module provides data types and implements basic functions to handle five-dimensional astronomical images for radio interferometry.
+The module aims to provide the following features, meeting the needs for multi-dimensional high-resolution imaging, particularly for Very Long Baseline Interferometry (e.g., Event Horizon Telescope) and millimeter interferometry (e.g., ALMA) in the regime of narrow field of views.

+The package currently implements:

+- Provides abstract types and methods to handle both in-memory and disk-based image cubes.
-- Native support of the five dimensional images (x, y, frequency, polarizaition, time) in a self-descriptive data format.
+- Offers native support for five-dimensional images (x, y, frequency, polarization, time) in a self-descriptive data format.
-    + Non equispaced grid in time for the application of dynamic imaging methods (e.g. Johnson et al. 2017, Bouman et al. 2017)
+  - Supports non-equidistant grid in time for the application of dynamic imaging methods (e.g., Johnson et al., 2017, Bouman et al., 2017).
-    + Non equispaced grid in frequency for the application of multi-frequency imaging methods (e.g. Chael et al. 2023)
+  - Supports non-equidistant grid in frequency for the application of multi-frequency imaging methods (e.g., Chael et al., 2023).
+  - Supports both in-memory and disk-based (lazily-loaded) image files.
+    - In-memory data is stored in a self-descriptive data type powered by [EHTDimensionalData.jl](https://github.com/EHTJulia/EHTDimensionalData.jl) (an extension of the powerful [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl)).
+    - Disk-based data is based on NetCDF (on HDF5) accessed by [NCDatasets.jl](https://github.com/Alexander-Barth/NCDatasets.jl), allowing lazy access to data suitable for a large image cube that may not fit into memory and also for containing multiple image data sets inside a single file.
+  - Includes a FITS writer and loader compatible with the eht-imaging library (Chael et al., 2016, 2018) and SMILI (Akiyama et al., 2017a, b) for the EHT community, as well as with more traditional packages including AIPS, DIFMAP, and CASA software packages.
-- Interactive plotting tools powered by PyPlot.jl and Makie.jl
+- Provides interactive plotting tools powered by [PythonPlot.jl](https://github.com/JuliaPy/PythonPlot.jl).
-- Interactive tools to analyze, edit, and transform images through pure Julia native functions
+- Offers interactive tools to analyze, edit, and transform images using pure Julia native functions.
-- Supporting multiple data format for loading and writing
-    + FITS/HDF5 formats of eht-imaging library (Chael et al. 2016, 2018) and SMILI (Akiyama et al. 2017a, b) for the EHT community.
-    + FITS formats of AIPS, DIFMAP and CASA software packages
-    + Native data format in NETCDF4 (on HDF5)

-## Installation
-Assuming that you already have Julia correctly installed, it suffices to import EHTImages.jl in the standard
+Assuming that you already have Julia correctly installed, it suffices to import EHTImages.jl in the standard way:
-way:

 ```julia
 using Pkg